Towards A UV-Model of Kinetic Mixing and Portal Matter: Realizing the Bottom-Up Model

 An observation that we will {\it not} make use of here to keep the discussion general is that the fermion and Higgs fields that we introduce naturally fit into the embedding $2_I1_{I'}\to 3_I$, with $SU(3)_I$ broken at an even larger mass scale.
-We will return to this observation in later work as it provides one of the natural next steps in the constructing of a UV-complete model.
+We will return to this observation in later work as it provides one of the natural next steps in the constructing of a more UV-complete model.

-Given the augmentation of both the low-energy ($\sim 10$ TeV) gauge group and the particle content one can ask if the gauge and mixed gauge-gravity anomalies still cancel in the case of $3_c2_L1_Y2_I1_{I'}$ as they did automatically for the full $E_6$ group; the vector-like nature of much of the above structure is helpful here, but we note that fermion fields are generally {\it not} vector-like under $2_I1_{I'}$ itself.{\footnote {Of course the fermions in $E_6$ are also not vector-like under $2_I$, but that did not prevent the cancellation of all of the anomalies.}} As might be expected, all of the dozen or so potential anomaly contributions involving only SM gauge fields or admixtures of SM gauge fields with those of $2_I1_{I'}$ or gravity are found to cancel completely as do those arising from $SU(2)_I^3$, \ie, $Tr ~T_{3I}^3(=0)$, and the mixed gauge-gravity case $Tr~Y_I (=0)$.
+Given the augmentation of both the low-energy ($\sim 10$ TeV) gauge group and the particle content one can ask if the gauge and mixed gauge-gravity anomalies still cancel in the case of $3_c2_L1_Y2_I1_{I'}$ as they did automatically in the previously described $E_6$ group; the vector-like nature of much of the above structure is helpful here, but we note that fermion fields are generally {\it not} vector-like under $2_I1_{I'}$ itself.{\footnote {We note that the fermions in analogous $SU(2)_I$ situation are also not vector-like under $2_I$, but that did not prevent the cancellation of all of the anomalies.}} As might be expected, all of the dozen or so potential anomaly contributions involving only SM gauge fields or admixtures of SM gauge fields with those of $2_I1_{I'}$ or gravity are found to cancel completely as do those arising from $SU(2)_I^3$, \ie, $Tr ~T_{3I}^3(=0)$, and the mixed gauge-gravity case $Tr~Y_I (=0)$.
 However, two of the necessary anomaly-free conditions (assuming only a single generation of exotic fermions), $Tr~ T_{3I}^2(Y_I/2)=-5/4$ and $Tr~(Y_I/2)^3=15/4$, are clearly non-zero so that further additional fermions must be added to the spectrum.
 Provided that they are SM singlets, which is certainly the simplest possibility, we need only ensure that the condition $Tr~Y_I=0$ remains valid when these new fermions are included.
 There are several possible solutions, with the simplest being the addition of a left-handed $2_I$ triplet, $T_L$, with $Y_I/2=1$ plus a left-handed $2_I$ doublet, $D_L$, with $Y_I/2=-3/2$; the specific choice of such new fields will not be of direct interest in the discussion below.
 Of course, in a bottom-up approach we can always add further vector-like fermions as long as they don't spoil this anomaly cancellation.
+These fields will play very little role in the phenomenological discussions below.
+The fermionic content of the model discussed in above, including the minimal content required for anomaly cancellation, is summarized in Table \ref{fermtab}.